Copyright © Ministry of Health Singapore. All Rights Reserved.

 Protect Yourself And Others Against The Flu

-Influenza vaccination, or flu vaccination for short, is most beneficial for those who have high chance of developing complications (see list above) from an influenza infection.
+Influenza vaccination, or flu vaccination for short, is most beneficial for those who have a high chance of developing complications (see list above) from an influenza infection.
 Unless advised otherwise by your doctor, it is recommended that you go for flu vaccination even if you are healthy, especially if you live with or take care of the following people:

-It is also advisable to get flu vaccination if you are a healthcare worker as you may regularly be exposed to different flu viruses.
+It is also advisable to get a flu vaccination if you are a healthcare worker as you may regularly be exposed to different flu viruses.
 You will also be protecting your patients by preventing the spread of the virus to them.

 The flu vaccination takes effect in about 2 weeks, thus it’s better to get vaccinated early before flu season starts.
 In Singapore, the flu season generally occurs between December and February.
 Another peak season is from May to July.